If you do these 5 SEO for beginners tips and create actually good content, Google will start rewarding you with high search rankings.

 Remember to add keywords, but don't force them.
-Something called "keyword stuffing" can kill your SEO and all of your long, hard work.
+“Keyword stuffing" can kill your SEO and all of your long, hard work.
 Keyword stuffing happens when your focus keyword is loaded into the page's meta tags, visible content, or backlink anchor text.
 Google reads this as a search penalty.

 Keep an eye on your keyword density.
 While you should naturally and purposefully add the keyword into the areas it matters most, you still need to be careful not to over-optimize your post.
 Keyword density in SEO is the percentage of times a keyword is used in the copy.

-Keyword Density =
+Keyword density =

 (Number of words in the post) / (Number of times keyword appears in the post)